| What

 He had not transferred the insurance policy to

-When Macaura made
+the company.
+Issue When Macaura made

 a claim his insurers refused to pay arguing that